pengfei99/doc_center/docs/hadoop/casd_utils/drees_bulle_support/D1MUTUA_onboarding.md

 > You can check the status of your job via [yarn web UI](https://d1mutua-m01.casd.fr:8090/cluster).
 >

-### 5.1 Use spark cluter in interactive mode
+### 5.1 Use spark cluster in interactive mode

 We have seen how to submit job to the cluster.
 For exploring data, you may want to your spark job interactively(client mode).
 In this mode the `spark driver` runs on `d1mutua-client.casd.fr`.
 So we need to install a `python virtual environment and pyspark`

+Use the same terminal of section 5.
+The below commands run inside `d1mutua-client` server.

 ```shell
 # check your python version